wescale/iac-bootstrap/README.md

-# mypackage_wsc
+# iac-bootstrap

-mypackage_wsc is Python package to automate deploiment of infrastructure.
-Writtent and compatible with python 3 . to use mypackage_wsc you should follow Wedeployer skeletton.
+iac-bootstrap is Python package to automate deploiment of infrastructure.
+Writtent and compatible with python 3 . to use iac-bootstrap you should follow infra-base (structure).

 ## Documentation

- Documentation to Wedeployer skeletton
+ Documentation to infra-base
  <br>
 <https://infra-base-doc.readthedocs.io/en/latest/>
 </br>